HIGHLIGHTS

 2026 target year

-Leather is one of the most important raw materials, accounting for 35% of the materials purchased in 2023 for finished products by the Group, which is committed to sourcing the highest quality of leather in compliance with standards and certifications set out in the Group’s Restricted Substances List (RSL).
+Leather is one of the most important raw materials, accounting for 43% of the materials purchased in 2024 for finished products by Prada Group, which is committed to sourcing the highest quality leather in compliance with the standards and certifications set out in its Restricted Substances List (RSL).

-The Group is also working to improve the traceability of its leather supply chain, with the aim of gathering comprehensive information on the entire process, from the farming to the final product.
+The Group is also working to improve the traceability of its leather supply chain, with the aim of gathering comprehensive information on the entire process, from farm to finished product.

-The Group recognizes that the processing phases of leather involve significant water consumption, chemical use and a potential risk of human rights violations, and that information about the origin of hides and skins is also crucial for the preservation of biodiversity and the elimination of the risk of deforestation.
+The Group recognizes that the processing phases of leather involve significant water consumption, chemical use and a potential risk of human rights violations, and that information on the origin of hides and skins is also crucial to the preservation of biodiversity and the elimination of the risk of deforestation.

 ↑ top